 To activate a font list, click in the header for the desired font list and select the entry Font list in the Editor from the context menu.
 This can be necessary for language switchable texts.
-So you can check already in the Editor, how the element with the font will look in the Runtime. (e.g. whether the font is too large for a button) See chapter Language change / Fonts: Language switch / Fonts
+So you can check already in the Editor, how the element with the font will look in the Runtime. (e.g. whether the font is too large for a button).
+See chapter: Language switch / Fonts